rosyberti/website/advanced-python/review.md

 ```

-Variables are assigned in python using the `=` operator.
+Variables are assigned in Python using the `=` operator.
 Two examples are below:

 ```python